Ryo-N7/Ryo-N7.github.io/_posts/2017-10-10-thrice-part-2.md

 ---
 layout: post
-title: "Thrice Part 2: Lyrics Analysis By Breaking Down The Lyrics Word-by-Word!"
+title: "Thrice: Breaking Down The Lyrics Word-by-Word!"
 ---

 In **Part 2** we will look at the lyrical content of the band, Thrice.
 By dividing the lyrics of each song into a single word per row, we can take a much closer look at the the lyrical content at various levels!